TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/2-Domain-Driven-Design.rst

 .. note::

-   The involvement of customers in the working phase is absolutely essential because only he knows the problem well enough.
+   The involvement of customers in the working phase is absolutely essential because only they know the problem well enough.

 Domain-Driven Design is a very pragmatic approach.
 Yet at the beginning of a software project you are writing code to explore the problem and its dimensions that shall be